CambridgeNuclear/SCONE/docs/User Manual.rst

         uniformFissionSites { <Uniform fission sites definition> }
         varianceReduction { <Weight windows definition> }
+        source { <Source definition> }

 .. note::
-   Even if a ``source`` definition is not required, it can be included.
+   Although a ``source`` definition is not required, it can be included to replace the default uniform fission source guess used in the first cycle

 fixedSourcePhysicsPackage
 #########################